gsalaman/astro_notes/journal.md

 ### Q32
 Good, tight mount from bracket to eyepiece.
 A little tricky to get image centered, but not too bad.
 Focusing was crisp.

-Cross-piece was 500 pixels...so that's a little less than half of prime focus...meaning I've got 2.1x the viewing area...so I'm now at 924x693 arcseconds...or 15.4x11.5 arc minutes.
-I'm now at 2x moon focus.
+Cross-piece was 500 pixels...so that's a little less than half of prime focus...meaning I've got 2.1x the viewing area...so I'm now at 1850x1386 arcseconds...or about 31x23 arc minutes.
+I'm now right about full moon...a little smaller.

 FUN THING TO TRY:  STITCH THE MOON PICS TOGETHER!!!!

 ### 25mm plossi
 Probably the easiest ep to set up.

-Cross-piece is 657 px...1.6x the viewing area.
+Cross-piece is 657 px...1.5x the viewing area of prime.

 ### 32 Nagler
 Don't bother.
 Hard to mount, hard to align...